controlsfx/controlsfx/readme.md

 ControlsFX is licensed under the [3-Clause BSD license][18].
 We are not lawyers, but our interpretation of this license suggests to us that it is business friendly, requiring only the redistribution of the [3-clause BSD license we distribute with ControlsFX][19].
 As always, I suggest you review the license with the appropriate people, rather than take the advice of software engineers.
 If this license is not suitable, please contact [Jonathan Giles][20] to discuss an alternative license.

-Ive been hinting at this project for a really long time, and Im finally ready to take the wraps off of it.
-I am incredibly pleased to announce the immediate availability of the first developer preview release of the brand new ControlsFX project.
-You can visit the ControlsFX page for all the details on how [...]

    [1]: https://bitbucket.org/JonathanGiles/controlsfx
    [2]: http://cache.fxexperience.com/wp-content/uploads/2013/04/buttonBar.png